albertopeam/Android-Infrastructure/README.md

 *  Test: unit and infrastructure(database, usecase handler)
 *  Improve stop use cases.
 Maybe use LiveData or Lyfecicles.
 *  Comment code
+*  Decouple infrastructure to a library and upload to bintray

 ##### Collaborations
 Via PR.
 They will be well received